 "You think that someone is after him?"
 Harry asked, wondering who would have anything to gain from attacking an old potions teacher.

-"You think Death Eaters are after him?"
-Draco asked, his voice a little shaking and he glanced towards the door which hid his father.
+"You think that there might be Death Eaters after him?"
+Draco asked, his voice a little shaking and he couldn't help glancing towards the door which hid his father.

 Harry reached out and clasped Draco's hand in his own; he carefully let out his green feathered wings to wrap them around them both, knowing that his boyfriend somehow found comfort in them.
 Sure enough Draco sighed and subtly leaned back against the wing behind him.

 "I believe that Professor Slughorn believes that Death Eaters are after him," Remus said, watching the interaction between the two boys fondly.
-"Dumbledore said that Professor Slughorn only agreed to the post last night..."
+"Dumbledore said that it was only last night that Professor Slughorn agreed to return and take up the post of potions master..."

 "Which means that yesterday, something motivated him to accept a position at Hogwarts," Draco said slowly, mulling it all over.
 "So you believe he was attacked last night?"
 Draco asked, leaning forward and resting his arms against his knees, his brain spinning as he clued into what the man before him was getting at.